 - “Don’t use dex.
 You’ll give the horse laminitis.”

-Risk, as you might have guessed, is the third subject to discuss, and it’s the driving factor for the therapeutic dogma.
+Risk, as you might have guessed, is the driving factor for therapeutic dogma.
 Risk usually comes in one of two types: relative and absolute.
 When it comes to assessing whether you want to do something to your horse (or to you), it’s important to know the difference.

 An absolute risk is a risk that is pretty much guaranteed.
 Take the jumping-out-of-the-plane example.
 The law of gravity is rather prickly when it comes to the risks involved.
 You’re going to get pulled right smack into the ground; scientists even know what your terminal velocity will be.
 And that big terminal “smack” is the reason why if you jump out of an airplane without a parachute one afternoon, you’re almost certainly not going to make dinner that evening.
 The risk of a fatal outcome is pretty much absolute.